macmcmeans/fisherYatesDurstenfeldKnuthShuffle/README.md

 > console.log( _theMatrix );                      --> (4) [3, 2, 0, 1]

-// reference an external RNG
+// reference an external RNG object (note the simulated overloading where the 3rd parm is called as the 2nd arg)
 > _simpleRNG = function() { return Math.random(); }
 > _theMatrix = [0,1,2,3];
 > fisherYatesDurstenfeldKnuthShuffle( _theMatrix, _simpleRNG );